msaperst/number-munchers/README.md

 localhost.
 Alternatively, a different address can be provided to test on another environment.
 For example, to test in prod:
 #### `APP=https://msaperst.github.io/number-munchers/ npm run selenium`

+## Docker
+A docker container can be build from this code to run/play the app on.
+To build the docker container run the below command
+#### `docker build -t number-munchers .`

+To run the container run the below command
+#### `docker run --rm -it -p 80:80 number-munchers`
+And then navigate to http://localhost/ to use the app